 The library staff is friendly, focused on customer service, and ready to help you.
-Take advantage of our group study space, open seating, and carrels for individuals
+Take advantage of our group study space, open seating, and carrels for individuals.
 Our open computer lab is available to all students across the curriculum with lab aides to answer your computer-related questions.
-Check out our laptops and utilize our Wi-fi access, networked printers, wireless printer, scanners and copy machines, both color and black and white.
+We offer laptops for student checkout, wireless access, printers, mobile device printing, scanners and copy machines, both color and black and white.
 Lockers, restrooms, and vending machines are available in the library lobby.

-The library houses 30,000 items including books, DVDs, CDs, a reference collection, and textbook reserves for your classes.
-Access online articles, ebooks, and reference sources through the library's databases.
-Our online research guides point you to resources, research tips, and online tools for your classes.
+The library houses print books, DVDs, CDs, a reference collection, and a textbook reserve collection for current students.
+Access online articles, ebooks, and reference sources through the digital library collection.
+Our online research guides point to resources, research tips, and online tools for your classes.
 Interlibrary loan is also available for students, faculty, and staff.